Maciekek/ClassLoaderJava/README.md

 # ClassLoaderJava
-Program was written for JVN Internals 2015 University of Gdansk
+Program was written for JVM Internals 2015 University of Gdansk

 ----